Long-term promotion of German export transactions

 In the early 1960s supplier credit was still the norm.
 This was granted to the German exporter until they had received the full purchase price from the foreign buyer.
 However, together with the federal ministries KfW soon developed a new financing instrument through which loans were extended directly to the foreign importer.
 The so-called buyer credit for foreign importers almost fully replaced the supplier credit in the 1960s.
-The annual volume of KfW's export financing commitments rose from 81.8 million euros to over 511.3 million euros.
+The annual volume of KfW's export financing commitments rose from EUR 81.8 million to over EUR 511.3 million.

 As the German economy continued to gain strength, KfW was also tasked to finance raw material projects worldwide.
 Although no German companies were involved in these projects, they were very important because they supplied German industry with these raw materials.